Rochester Cathedral: Cloisters and ancillary buildings

 The cloister was at the heart of the monastery and its outlines can be followed in the cloister garth.
 The eastern part was formed by Bishop Ernulf's Chapter House and dormitory of which now only the western wall survives.
-The south of the cloister was the refectory, the work of Prior Helias (also known as Élie) in about 1215.
-The lower part of the wall remains and is of massive construction.
-There was a problem to be solved, the older cloister was bounded by the Roman city wall.
-Helias simply drove through it the a doorway and used the wall as the north wall of the refectory.
+To the south of the cloister was the refectory, the work of Prior Helias (also known as Élie) in about 1215.
+The lower part of its north wall remains and is of massive construction, being a surviving section of the Roman city wall, made redundant by the growth of the city beyond it.